yadnyeshkolte/ContextKeeper/README.md

 ![Version](https://img.shields.io/badge/version-1.0.0-blue)
 ![License](https://img.shields.io/badge/license-Apache%202.0-blue)

-ContextKeeper is an AI-powered knowledge management system that connects GitHub, Slack, and Notion to provide contextual memory for your development team.
+ContextKeeper is a local-first AI agent that connects GitHub, Slack, and Documentation to provide contextual memory for your team.
 It answers "why" questions about code decisions by leveraging a Knowledge Graph and RAG (Retrieval-Augmented Generation).

+> **📚 New to ContextKeeper?** Check out the [complete documentation](docs/README.md) for detailed guides, or jump to [Usage Examples](docs/USAGE_EXAMPLES.md) to see it in action.

 ## Table of Contents